 Please join Nazim and me along with our film’s director Emmanuel Itier and fellow producer Margie Yee Webb at this @Tugginc screening of Femme in Sacramento CA, December 5, 2013!
 We are hoping to be able to display this magnificent … Continue reading

-Greetings, As you can see by the smile on my face in the photo below I am overjoyed to have the BEMER in Nazim’s and my Art of Wellness Collecton.
-But not everyone is as lucky as we are and in … Continue reading
+Greetings, As you can see by the smile on my face in the photo below I am overjoyed to have the BEMER in Nazim’s and my paradigm which we call the Art of Wellness Collection.
+I had no idea when … Continue reading

 By Celeste Yarnall, Ph.D A new award winning, documentary film, entitled FEMME: Women Healing the World, directed by Emmanuel Itier and executive produced by Sharon Stone, has recently opened in Los Angeles and New York City and is also being streamed … Continue reading